 One way this can manifest itself in a kitchen is mixing and matching different types of flooring around your space to create features and to suit its functionality.
 Take this scheme by Wren Kitchens, for example, where hardier tiled surfaces have been used under the island and around the oven, with a wooden floor used elsewhere.

-Create Feature Kitchen Flooring Ideas
+8. Create Feature Kitchen Flooring to Wow Guests

 Fancy something a bit unusual for your kitchen flooring?
 Then go bespoke and come up with your own design.
 The benefits of tiles, LVT and timber flooring being laid in pieces is that you can mix and match different colourways across the same ranges and create a kitchen flooring idea of your very own.

 This ombré chevron design created by Wren Kitchens is such a clever idea, designed to complement the pink kitchen island idea, while you can also play around with square tiles to create a pixelated design or pattern such as a gingham.

 9. Experiment with Interesting Materials for a Unique Kitchen

 Materials like rubber and cork are beginning to become more recognised as fantastic materials for modern, high-traffic areas like kitchens.
 Both are soft underfoot, easy to clean and cost-effective, making them ideal for family kitchens.
 Rubber, in particular, is also available in an incredible variety of colours and textures to suit requirements.

 “Rubber is very easy to clean,” says The Colour Flooring Company's Bill Tuckey.
 “Just give it a quick going over with a mop or damp cloth and soapy water."